softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ### Test
 To assure the quality of the features developed, we intend to test:
-- Sign-in and Sign-up: by data verification and validity;
+- Sign-in and Sign-up: check if the data are valid;
-- Menu: check if each menu option redirects to the correct feature;
 - Survey: check if the selected answers appear correctly in the review UI screen;
 - Schedule: check if a lecture is correctly assigned to the schedule when the attendee selects it in the ranking UI screen;
 - Program: check if the lecture's start and end time is updated in the program when the organizer changes it.